mezzio/mezzio/docs/book/reference/migration/to-v2.md

 would be used only when attempting to invoke `ErrorMiddlewareInterface` instances.

-Stratigility 2.0, on which Expressive 2.0 is based, no longer catches exceptions internally, removes the `ErrorMiddlewareInterface` entirely, and thus the `$e`/`$error` argument to final handlers.
+Stratigility 2.0, on which Mezzio 2.0 is based, no longer catches exceptions internally, removes the `ErrorMiddlewareInterface` entirely, and thus the `$e`/`$error` argument to final handlers.

-As such, you **MUST** provide your own error handling with Expressive 2.0.
+As such, you **MUST** provide your own error handling with Mezzio 2.0.

 Error handling middleware will typically introduce a try/catch block: